 Finally, researchers had definitive evidence that Douglas Merritte's hydrocephalus had been present since birth.

-Was Watson aware that the child was anything other than the normal, healthy boy described in the original paper?
+If Douglas Merritte really was Little Albert, Was Watson aware that the child was anything other than the normal, healthy boy described in the original paper?
 If he was aware, why would he select a cognitively impaired child for his experiment?

 "At first glance, a "normal" baby would be the logical choice," Beck and Fridlund write.
 "Presumably, a more cognitively developed child would be easier to condition and the results would have greater generality.
 According to Watson and Rayner, Albert was chosen because he was "stolid and unemotional" and would experience "relatively little harm" from the fear induction procedure.
 If we accept the investigators' rationale, a concern for children prompted them to select such an impassive baby."